No Mantel, No Problem! DIY Christmas Stocking Holder

 1. Spray paint the post and the four base pieces according to the directions on the can.
 Allow the spray paint to dry after every coat; it may take several coats to complete.
 Set these aside.
 Remember that any of the colours used in this tutorial can be changed; you can paint your stocking holder any colour you’d like!

-Crafting Tip: You can find the banister railing at a local restore, you may even find one that is painted white already ?
+Project Tip: You can find the banister railing at a local restore, you might get lucky and find one that’s already painted white.

 2. Paint the face of the board with red acrylic paint; you’ll likely more then one coat to completely cover the board.
 Allow the paint to dry between each coat.
 Paint the back of the board and the outer edge green.
 (The green edge makes the red center really ‘pop.’)